Doom (EP)

-Doom is an EP and the debut release by Arizonan death metal group Job for a Cowboy.
-It was released in 2005 through the independent Arizona label King of the Monsters, and later reissued in 2006 by Metal Blade Records.
-The EP is noted for being Job for a Cowboy's only deathcore release, as the band would later abandon the genre in favor of a modern death metal sound.
+Doom is the debut EP by American death metal band Job for a Cowboy, released in December 2005 by King of the Monsters, an independent record label based in Scottsdale, Arizona.
+Doom was later reissued by Metal Blade Records in 2006 with a bonus track; "Entities".
+The EP is noted for being their only deathcore release, as the band would later abandon the genre in favor of a modern death metal sound.
 Doom is also the only release to feature guitarist Andrew Arcurio.

 Background

-Doom was released on December 6, 2005 through the King of the Monsters label.
-It was then re-released on indie record label, Metal Blade Records in 2006.
+Doom was released on December 6, 2005 by King of the Monsters, an Arizona-based independent record label.
+It was then re-released by indie record label, Metal Blade Records in 2006.

 The intro track "Catharsis for the Buried" features a distorted sample from the 1999 film Oxygen.
-A music video was created for the song "Entombment of a Machine" in which an elderly man is shown burying machines into the ground along with clips in between of the band performing in a desert-like atmosphere.
+A music video was created for the song "Entombment of a Machine", in which an elderly man is shown burying machines into the ground along with clips in between of the band performing in a desert-like atmosphere.
 It debuted as the band's first ever music video and was directed by Richie Valdez.

 This is the only Job for a Cowboy release to feature their notorious "pig squeal" vocals.